 It was not long before DFI extended its product line to make greater use of an expanding portfolio of capabilities:

--Solid understanding of international finance organizations
+Solid understanding of international finance organizations

--Exceptional experience in emerging business development
+Exceptional experience in emerging business development

--Wide-ranging networks in the international development community
+Wide-ranging networks in the international development community

--Extensive base of partners to expand DFI's reach, expertise and capabilities
+Extensive base of partners to expand DFI's reach, expertise and capabilities

 This diversification led DFI to play more proactive and engaged roles in the development and launch of clients’ global emerging market strategies, including targeted relationship-building with international development agencies around the globe – such as the Inter-American, Asian, and African Development Banks, bilateral donors throughout the developed world, and select agencies of the United Nations agencies.

-Where is Development Finance International (DFI)
+Staff at Development Finance International (DFI) have experience in